 From 1830 to 1866, the United States military had a barracks on this site.
 This was an induction center for those serving in the Civil War.
 Lieutenant Ulysses S. Grant had an office in these barracks from 1849 through 1851.
 So far as I know, this is the only site in the city of Detroit that provided office space for a future president of the county.
 There is no historic marker commemorating this location.

 Leland School was operated by the Detroit School Board until 1981.
-In the mid-1980s it was sold to Stroh’s Properties, but it was later purchased by Detroit developer and entrepreneur, Joel Landry.
+In the mid-1980s it was sold to Stroh’s Properties, but it was later purchased by Detroit developer and entrepreneur, Joel Landy.
 He originally planned to renovate this building for use as a charter school after the state legislature—in 1994—approved the creation of such educational institutions.
 With the boom in employment near downtown Detroit and the successful development of many downtown residences, plans were changed.
 The building was converted into condominiums ranging from 1,200 to 2,100 square feet.
 They feature hardwood oak floors, slate bathrooms, marble countertops, complemented with the original wood doors from the schools.
-To encourage such developments, the municipal government provides ten-year property tax abatement.
+To encourage such developments, the municipal government provides ten-year property tax abatemen, t

 Architects: Unknown to me